julelang/manual/src/responsiveness/expressions.md

 ## Exceptional Handler Scopes

-If compiler knows the result of the exceptional handler scope will assigned to the immutable storage, it allows using immutable expressions in the use statement.
+If the compiler knows the result of the exceptional handler scope will be assigned to the immutable storage, it allows using immutable expressions in the use statement.

 For example:
 ```jule